tombroucke/otomaties-deployer/README.md

 ### From v1.x to v2.x

 There is a script included to automatically update from v1.x to v2.x.
 Require this script in your old deploy.php script, and we will try to fix the file automatically.
+Run `dep` after adding this line.

 ```php
 require 'vendor/tombroucke/otomaties-deployer/update/2.x.php';